bencso/download-page/README.md

-# MyApp's Donwload page
+# Project2024's Donwload page

 ## Project Overview
-MyApp is a project designed to help you download multiple applications at once and set up your computer with ease.
+Project2024 is a project designed to help you download multiple applications at once and set up your computer with ease.
 Perfect for setting up a new computer or reinstalling Windows.

 ## Installation
 To install the website project, follow these steps: